EmanoelLopes/EmanoelLopes/README.md

 # Hi, everyone!

 I am Emanoel Lopes, Front-End Software Engineer (and most all the time, a problem solver) from Brazil, actually working at [Luizalabs](https://github.com/luizalabs).
-I deal with web development since 2013 in digital agencies, B2C and B2B plataforms, products and softwares as a service and some jobs as a freelancer programmer.
+I deal with web development since 2013 and I did a lot of cool stuff all the way since there.

 Enthusiastic about new technologies which allow me to be in constant learning.
 Usually self-taught, proactive and always positive.